cyplo/talks/rust/slides.md

+# Rust - why ?

+Note:
+What do you look for when choosing a programming tool ?
+The "ecosystem" => community much more than the language itself

 ---

-# What do you look for when choosing a programming tool ?
+# Rust has been built community-first

+Note:
+Rust founders were acutely aware of this, and added community tools early
+* github - development in the open, listening to feedback
+* rfc process, on github as well
+* forums, irc

 ---

 Rust
 * community